 - There is a high level of confidence in these estimates.
-Approximately 99.9% of the costs included are based on the rates and prices for firm bids received for the main contracts (Infraco, Tramco, MUDFA and SDS), the remainder of the costs are based on known rates and prices for personnel and, in the case of land, from the District Valuer's assessments.
-The overall level of confidence is reinforced by benchmarking against other tram schemes and the provisions for risk included in the estimate, as explained below. - 1.67 It should be noted that a sum of approx. £3m has been incurred in relation of the design development for Phase 1b, which is included in the capital cost estimates for Phase 1b throughout this business case.
+Approximately 99.9% of the costs included are based on the rates and prices for firm bids received for the main contracts (infrastructure, tram vehicle supply, utility diversions and design), the remainder of the costs are based on known rates and prices for personnel and, in the case of land, from the Valuation Office Agency (District Valuer's) assessments.
+The overall level of confidence is reinforced by benchmarking against other tram schemes and the provisions for risk included in the estimate, as explained below. - 1.67 It should be noted that a sum of approximately £3m has been incurred in relation of the design development for Phase 1b, and is included in the capital cost estimates for Phase 1b throughout this Business Case. - The updated estimates comprise base costs and an allowance for risk and uncertainty.
+A rigorous Quantitative Risk Analysis (QRA) has been applied to identify project risks to derive a risk allowance to deliver a very high level of confidence (statistically at a 90% confidence level, meaning that there is a 90% chance that costs will come in below the risk-adjusted level).
+The level of risk allowance so calculated and included in the updated estimate represents 15% of the underlying base cost estimates for future Phase 1a costs at Contract Award.
+This prudent allowance for cost uncertainty reflects the evolution of design and the increasing level of certainty and confidence in the costs of Phase 1a as procurement has progressed through 2006 / 2007 and fixed priced bids for the infrastructure and tram vehicle supply contracts have been received.

-- 1.68 The updated estimates comprise base costs and an allowance for risk and uncertainty.
-A rigorous Quantitative Risk Assessment has been applied to identify project risks to derive a risk allowance to deliver a very high level of confidence (statistically at a 90% confidence level meaning that there is a 90% chance that costs will come in below the risk-adjusted level).
-The level of risk allowance so calculated and included in the updated estimate represents 16% of the underlying base cost estimates for future costs at Contract Award.
-This prudent allowance for cost uncertainty reflects the evolution of design and the increasing level of certainty and confidence in the costs of Phase 1a as procurement has progressed through 2006/2007 and fixed priced bids for the Infraco and Tramco contracts have been received. - tie and CEC will continue to analyse, quantify and mitigate risks during the period through to final negotiation and award of the tram vehicles (Tramco) and infrastructure (Infraco) contracts and during construction with the objective of reducing or eliminating the impact of individual quantified risks and thereby the element of the allowance for risk which crystallises into actual costs. - 1.70 The principal elements of the base cost estimates are: - Utility diversions The Multi Utility Diversion Framework Agreement (MUDFA) was awarded in October 2006 and rates, prices and allowances in the contract have been reflected in the updated estimate; - Tram vehicles Tenders were received for Tramco in October 2006 and the updated estimate reflects those of the recommended Preferred Bidder; - Infrastructure Tenders were issued for Infraco in October 2006 and the updated estimate reflects those of the recommended Preferred Bidder.
-The cost estimates have been benchmarked against other comparable tram schemes; - Land compensation costs Estimates have been provided by the District Valuer and are subject to regular review.
-Reviews performed in spring 2007 confirmed the adequacy of the estimates; and - Internal costs Comprises mainly the firm price SDS design costs as contracted plus the costs of project management team and overhead, legal costs related to procurement and support of approval processes and the support of the operator, Transdev, all of which have been estimated using a detailed resourcing plan to which staff costs and rates agreed with service providers have been applied. - 1.71 The Infraco and Tramco contract cost and the MUDFA contract rates are fixed at outturn price levels.
-The base estimate costs for remaining items, principally internal costs, are based on fully inflated costs estimates supplied by service providers and on industry standards for salary cost inflation. - 1.72 In summary, the cost estimate reflects substantial external validation from the procurement process for the major contracts and contains a sensible level of risk contingency.
+- tie and CEC will continue to analyse, quantify and mitigate risks during the period through to final negotiation and award of the tram vehicles (Tramco) and infrastructure (Infraco) contracts and during construction with the objective of reducing or eliminating the impact of individual quantified risks and thereby the element of the allowance for risk which crystallises into actual costs. - 1.70 The principal elements of the base cost estimates are: - Utility diversions The Multi Utility Diversion Framework Agreement (MUDFA) was awarded in October 2006 and rates, prices and allowances in the contract have been reflected in the updated estimate; - Tram vehicles Tenders were received for Tramco in October 2006 and the updated estimate reflects those of the anticipated Preferred Bidder; - Infrastructure Tenders were issued for Infraco in October 2006 and the updated estimate reflects those of the recommended Preferred Bidder.
+The cost estimates have been benchmarked against other comparable tram schemes: - Land compensation costs Estimates have been provided by the District Valuer (DV) and are subject to regular review.
+Reviews performed in spring 2007 confirmed the adequacy of the estimates; and - Internal costs Comprises mainly the firm price SDS design costs, as contracted, plus the costs of project management team and overhead, legal costs related to procurement and support of approval processes and the support of the operator. ,All of these costs have been estimated using a detailed resourcing plan to which staff costs and rates agreed with service providers have been applied. - 1.71 The Infraco and Tramco contract cost and the MUDFA contract rates are fixed at outturn price levels.
+The base estimate costs for remaining items, principally internal costs, are based on fully inflated cost estimates supplied by service providers and on industry standards for salary cost inflation. - 1.72 In summary, the cost estimate reflects substantial external validation from the procurement process for the major contracts and contains a sensible level of risk contingency.